Emurgo/yoroi-frontend/docs/specs/code/TRANSACTION_MEMO.md

 In the case of a failure in the external service, we must consider to keep the memos in local storage until they can be successfuly uploaded.
 There could be several sources of failure for a memo to be uploaded:

 * External storage is unavailable
-* The access token is expired or the external storage app lost access to the user account
+* The access token is expired
+* The user revoked access for the Yoroi app registered in the external service
 * The file already exists
 * The user exceeded the limit of API calls to the external storage

-Then, we should consider adding an error message field along with the memo when saving to local storage.
+Therefore, we must consider storing an error message field along with the memo when saving it to local storage.
 Also, notice that when a memo fails to be uploaded, another instance of the same wallet but in a different device could add a memo for the same transation.
-In this case, we apply the *first come, first served* principle and we keep the first memo that was uploaded.
+In this case, we apply the *first come, first served* principle and keep the first memo that was uploaded.

+## Local storage

+We need to save the following items into local storage:

+* LS1: `memoPassword` (string): encrypted memo password.
+This password is used to encrypt/decrypt memo files.
+The memo password itself is encrypted/decrypted using the spending password (password-based strategy).
+* LS2: `dropboxAccessToken` (string): access token provided by Dropbox after the user granted access to the Yoroi app.
+This token is used to connect to Dropbox API on behalf of the user.

+As for the memo, the easiest would be to save it (encrypted) in a new column in the transactions table.
+Every time a transaction is made, the memo is encrypted an saved along with the transaction and then uploaded to Dropbox.
+Every time a transaction is received, there is an API call to check for a memo for that transaction, in which case is downloaded and saved.
+Lastly, as mentioned in the previous sections, there could be several sources of error when trying to save the memo to the external storage.
+In that case, the fields would be:

+* LS3: `Memo`: string
+* LS4: `IsMemoPending`: boolean
+* LS5: `MemoErrorMessage`: string

 ## User flow

-The proposed user flow is the following: (TODO update according to chosen encryption strategy)
+The proposed user flow is the following: (TODO update according to the chosen encryption strategy)

 1. The user opens the send transaction dialog.
 2. The memo textarea is closed by default.
 The user can click *"Add memo"* label and one of the following scenarios occurs: